devlemire/react-day-1/README.md

     </details>

 4. Create two sections in the return statement of App's render method.
 The first will hold the products list, the other will hold the cart list.
-Create an h1 for each of these divs, to label them as Products and Cart respectively.
+Create an h1 for each of these sections, to label them as Products and Cart respectively.

     <details>
     <summary>Detailed Instructions</summary>